freiheit/discord_feedbot/README.md

 [[_TOC_]]

-Bot for taking in an RSS or Atom feed and sharing it into a Discord channel.
+Bot for taking in an RSS, Atom, or JSON feed and sharing it into a Discord channel.

 Designed to be very configurable.